varshamoturi/HERA/README.md

 ## Usage

-To use HERA, [provide instructions on how to use your application].
-You may include information on how to access it in a web browser, or any command-line options available.
+To access the login page, open [https://hera-421105.uw.r.appspot.com](HERA) in your web browser.

 ## Files